TrustlessDAO/independent-disclosure/README.md

 4. **Collaborative Discussion**: You can use the GitHub issue tracking and discussion features within this repository to engage in a collaborative discussion with the researcher.
 This allows for secure communication, clarification of the vulnerability details, and coordination of remediation efforts.
 These details may be revealed in the event of a dispute to help reach a resolution/settlement based on verifiable details and transparent communication/intentions during the negotiation process.

-5. **Categorization Timeline**: The researcher has included the suggested deadline for categorizing the vulnerability in [initial-terms.md](./initial-terms.md).
+5. **Assessment Timeline**: The researcher has included the suggested deadline for assessing the vulnerability in [initial-terms.md](./initial-terms.md).
 This is the waiting period, to be observed by the researcher, to allow you to apply either the "confirmed", "non-issue", or "won't fix" designations.
     * This most often takes 24-72h.
 In special circumstances a longer period may be required.
 It is the responsibility of the protocol to provide reasonable evidence to justify an extended period (beyond the researchers initial suggestions).

-6. The protocol can make it's final severity decision known by editing [protocol-severity.md](./protocol-severity.md) to add the designation they believe is correct.
+6. **Final Assessment**: The protocol has full control over which of the 3 validity designations ("confirmed", "non-issue", or "won't fix") they choose to apply to the issue.
+Before selecting a final designation the protocol should carefully consider the implications of each which are described in [protocol-assessment.md](./protocol-assessment.md).
 This decision should be considered binding.

-7. **Final Categorization**: The protocol has full control over which of the 3 designations ("confirmed", "non-issue", or "won't fix") they choose to apply to the issue.
-Before selecting a final categorization the protocol should carefully consider the implications of each:
-    * `Confirmed`: Begins the extended timeline for settlement / mitigation.
-Protocol should complete [authorization.md](./authorization.md) then DM the commit hash for the authorization to the researcher.
-Please send the hash from your official Telegram or Twitter.
-This way no dispute can arise as to the authenticity of the commitment.

-    * `Non-Issue`: Ends the disclosure process.
-Gives researcher permission to go public with the full-report immediately.

-    * `Won't Fix`: This is a kind of confirmation.
-Protocol should decide if it would prefer to keep the issue private if so they should negotiate with the researcher on a fair price to keep their their work confidential.
-If no timely settlement is reached they can go public with the report.

 ## Protocol Expectations
 To ensure a smooth and effective disclosure process, we kindly request the following from you as a protocol representative:

-1. **Timely Response**: Please acknowledge receipt of the vulnerability report and provide an initial response within a reasonable timeframe (e.g., 48-72 hours).
+1. **Timely Response**: Please acknowledge receipt of the vulnerability report and provide an initial assessment within a reasonable timeframe (e.g., 48-72 hours).

 2. **Good Faith Collaboration**: Engage in good faith discussions with the researcher, providing transparency and cooperation throughout the process.